sedwards2009/extraterm/docs/notes.md

 Clean up TODO
 =============
-* Use ES6 imports style
-* Fix the file name capitalisation.
 * Move to the Custom Elements v1 spec.
 No more registerElement().
 * eliminate properties on elements.
 Use old school setters and getters.
 * Eliminate the init() thing in the elements.
-* Modernise the typing system.